Hawaii Vacation – Whale Watching Tour in Maui

 Your whale watching experience in Hawaii is definitely a moment to remember.
 Bringing a camera will ensure that you can take some amazing shots of the majestic Humpback Whales.
 When you get home, you can proudly show the amazing photos to relatives and friends.

-A Hawaii vacation in Maui will be more memorable if you’ll get a chance to see the magnificent Humpback Whales in their natural environment.
-Their annual migration takes them from the cold waters of Alaska to the tropical waters of Hawaii.
-The whale watching season begins in December and lasts until April, with peak sightings on the month of January and February.
+A Hawaii vacation in Maui will be more memorable if you can see the magnificent Humpback Whales in their natural environment.
+Their annual migration takes them from Alaska’s cold waters to Hawaii’s tropical waters.
+The whale watching season begins in December and lasts until April, with peak sightings in the month of January and February.
 Enjoy your Hawaii Islands vacation!